Privately Estimating Black-Box Statistics

 Most methods for evaluating functions with high global sensitivity still rely on being able to compute or bound some property of the function, such as smooth sensitivity \citep{NRS07} or distance to instability \citep{DL09}, instead of global sensitivity.
-Hence these methods require either careful analysis of the function or evaluating of the function over a large fraction of its domain (i.e., they may require evaluating the function on exponentially many -- or even infinitely many -- inputs).
+Hence these methods require either careful analysis of the function or evaluating the function over a large fraction of its domain (i.e., they may require evaluating the function on exponentially many -- or even infinitely many -- inputs).
 This makes these methods impractical in the black-box setting.

 A further limitation of the aforementioned methods is that they require evaluating the function on arbitrary inputs that may not correspond to any realistic data.
 This may ``break'' the function in the sense that the function may be well-behaved on real data, but could produce arbitrary values if even one input datapoint is corrupted.
 For example, changing one input can change the mean of a dataset arbitrarily.
 That is to say, the \emph{local} sensitivity of the function may be large, which implies that, e.g., the smooth sensitivity will also be large.
 This limitation can be circumvented by using \emph{down-local} algorithms (as we do); down-local algorithms only evaluate the function on (subsets of) the given input \cite{cummings2020individual,FangDY22,kohli2023differential,LRSS25}.
 However, most down-local algorithms still require evaluating a black-box function on exponentially many subsets of the input.